ibm-cloud-docs/hpc-ibm-spectrumlsf/web-service-config-openldap.md

 {:note: .note}
 {:important: .important}

-# Configuring the LSF Client with OpenLDAP
+# Configuring the LSF client using OpenLDAP
 {: #config-openldap}

 To configure Web Services client with OpenLDAP users, enable LDAP support in a new LSF cluster or integrate your existing LDAP server with the LSF Cluster by following these documents.